 Buy-Sell Agreement Benefits

 Your IT broker understands the legal intricacies of buying and selling an information technology business in California.
-A unique aspect of California real estate law is that businesses must have escrow in place before the sale closes.
+A unique aspect of California real estate law is that companies must have escrow in place before the sale closes.
 Rogerson Business Services understands the intricacies of the state’s requirements by specializing in local business Mergers and Acquisitions.

 Negotiating the Terms